Decentralized Sporadic Federated Learning: A Unified Algorithmic Framework with Convergence Guarantees: Intermediary Lemmas

-\end{lemma} Part-\ref{lemma:smooth_convex_div:smooth_convex} of Lemma \ref{lemma:smooth_convex_div} outlines the smoothness and convexity behaviour of the global loss function based on the measures of local loss functions, and part \ref{lemma:smooth_convex_div:div} provides upper bounds on the gradients.
+\end{enumerate} \end{lemma} Part-\ref{lemma:smooth_convex_div:smooth_convex} of Lemma \ref{lemma:smooth_convex_div} outlines the smoothness and convexity behaviour of the global loss function based on the measures of local loss functions, and part \ref{lemma:smooth_convex_div:div} provides upper bounds on the gradients.
 Note how these show that we are not making the bounded gradients assumption for all $\mathbf{\theta} \in \mathbb{R}^n$, but only bounded local gradients at the globally optimal point $\mathbf{\theta}^\star$.

-Next, we provide upper bounds on the expected Frobenius norms of the following quantities related to SGD noises. \begin{lemma} (See Appendix~\ref{appendix:lemma:sgd_errors} for the proof.)
+Next, we provide upper bounds on the expected Frobenius norms of the following quantities related to SGD noises. \begin{lemma}[Expected value of SGD noise average and deviation] (See Appendix~\ref{appendix:lemma:sgd_errors} for the proof.)
 Let Assumption~\ref{assump:graderror} hold.
 For every iteration $k \geq 0$, the average SGD noise and their deviation from this average can be bounded as

-in which $\overline{\mathbf{\epsilon} v}^{(k)} = \frac1m{\sum_{i=1}^m{\mathbf{\epsilon}_i^{(k)} v_i^{(k)}}}$. \end{lemma} Note that by setting $d_{max}^{(k)} = 1$ in \ref{lemma:sgd_errors}, we get back the well-known estimation bounds for these quantities (e.g., see Lemma 2 in \citet{pu2021distributed}).
+in which $\overline{\mathbf{\epsilon} v}^{(k)} = \frac1m{\sum_{i=1}^m{\mathbf{\epsilon}_i^{(k)} v_i^{(k)}}}$. \end{lemma} Note that by setting $d_{\max}^{(k)} = 1$ in \ref{lemma:sgd_errors}, we get back the well-known estimation bounds for these quantities (e.g., see Lemma 2 in \cite{pu2021distributed}).

-Next, we find an upper bound on the expected deviation of the gradients from their average (similar to the second quantity in Lemma \ref{lemma:sgd_errors}). \begin{lemma} (See Appendix~\ref{appendix:lemma:sgd_div} for the proof.)
+Next, we find an upper bound on the expected deviation of the gradients from their average (similar to the second quantity in Lemma \ref{lemma:sgd_errors}). \begin{lemma}[Gradient deviation bound] (See Appendix~\ref{appendix:lemma:sgd_div} for the proof.)
 Let Assumption~\ref{assump:smooth_convex_div} hold.
 For each iteration $k \geq 0$, we have the following bound on the expected error of gradients from their average

 in which $\mathbf{\nabla}^{(k)}$ is a matrix whose rows are comprised of the gradient vectors $\nabla{F_i{(\mathbf{\theta}_i^{(k)})}}$, and $\overline{\mathbf{\nabla} v}^{(k)} = \frac1m \sum_{i=1}^m{\nabla{F_i{(\theta_i^{(k)})}} v_i^{(k)}}$. \end{lemma}